-The tissue samples collected to date are primarily from the Greater London area.
+The tissue samples collected to date are primarily from the Greater London area, although samples collected and sequenced in 2018 were from four additional counties.
 Both VKORC1 resistance mutations Y139C and L128S have been identified.
-Of the 44 animals samples:
+Of the 53 animals samples:

-- 5 samples were susceptible animals
+- 6 samples were susceptible animals

-- 19 samples had the VKORC1 mutation L128S
+- 22 samples had the VKORC1 mutation L128S

-- o 15 samples were homozygous for L128S
+- 18 samples were homozygous for L128S

-- o 4 samples were heterozygous for L128S
+- 4 samples were heterozygous for L128S

-- 17 samples had the VKORC1 mutation Y139C
+- 20 samples had the VKORC1 mutation Y139C

-- o 10 samples were homozygous for Y139C
+- 12 samples were homozygous for Y139C

-- o 7 samples were heterozygous for Y139C
+- 8 samples were heterozygous for Y139C

 - 3 samples were heterozygous for both VKORC1 mutations L128S and Y139C

+- 2 samples were homozygous for L128S and heterozygous for Y139C

-In total, over 88% of the animals sampled possessed a resistance gene, with 50% of animals possessing the VKORC1 mutation L128S and 45.5% possessing the VKORC1 mutation Y139C.
+In total, over 88.7% of the animals sampled possessed a resistance gene, with 50.9% of animals possessing the VKORC1 mutation L128S and 47.2% possessing the VKORC1 mutation Y139C.

-Of all animal sampled, 56.8% of animals were homozygous for a VKORC1 resistance mutation, and 11.3% were susceptible animals that did not possess a VKORC1 resistance mutation.
+Of all animal sampled, 60.% of animals were homozygous for a VKORC1 resistance mutation, and 11.3% were susceptible animals that did not possess a VKORC1 resistance mutation.